MRRL Hall of Fame

 For the B-side, the band decided to re-record “Don’t Walk Away”, one of the first songs they had done at the Schiell studio the previous year.
 After they returned from Cleveland, Jim Leach scheduled another session with Art Schiell, but this time with Dick Wagner producing.
 Art Hauffe recalled the session: “Wagner suggested that “Don’t Walk Away” needed a bridge, so Parsons and Burdick went outside and came back with something that sounded like Roy Orbison.
 Wagner also suggested that we sing ‘Please, oh please don’t walk away’ instead of ‘Hey, hey, hey don’t walk away’.
 That’s how the B side came about.
 We did it in about an hour.”

 The issue with Mark Burdick came to a head soon after.
 Dick Coughlin explained: “For the rest of the band – the priority was the band, not girlfriends.”
-Resentment among band members over Burdick’s priorities reached the point that Coughlin, who was the leader within the band, fired him from the group shortly after the second single was recorded.
+Resentment among band members over Burdick’s priorities reached the point that Coughlin, who was the leader within the band, fired him from the group shortly after the first single was recorded.
 The parting was not amicable.
 Burdick was understandably bitter about being booted from the band and his friendships with all concerned were severed.
 Coughlin said that the last time he and the rest of the band saw Mark Burdick was when they all graduated from Arthur Hill in June of 1969.

 The band hired Charlie Woodward to replace Burdick.
 Woodward was playing in another Saginaw rock band at the time called The Dignitaries, and was also a big fan of The Beach Boys.
 Woodward played rhythm guitar and he had Carl Wilson’s Chuck Berry-inspired surf guitar licks down pat.